 Workable organizes candidate information into a standard format, using ‘fields’; different segments for each piece of information.
 This makes it easy to find what you need at a glance, e.g. name, resume, contact details.

-Alternatively, complete the following form and a qualified member of the team will get back to you to map out a plan customized for your company.
+Alternatively, request a demo and a qualified member of the team will get back to you to map out a plan customized for your company.

 Custom fields enable you to collect the exact information you need from candidates and store it automatically on their profile.